ariasdiniz/advanced_math_lib/README.md

 In the future, **libamath** will be extended with additional features, including:

-- **BigInt Factorial**: A new factorial function utilizing BigInt to handle large numbers more efficiently, which will improve support for the Poisson distribution and other related calculations.
 - **Variance Calculation**: Useful alongside the standard deviation.
 - **Covariance**: For measuring how two datasets vary together.
 - **Linear Regression**: For modeling relationships between variables.